brcosta/clj-extras-plugin/README.md

 <!-- Plugin description -->

-Custom features added on top of Cursive for Clojure Lovers: inline code evaluation, clj-kondo linting and more!
+Custom features added on top of Cursive for Clojure Lovers.

 <!-- Plugin description end -->